BrendanCooney/marketing-for-devs-blog/README.md

 - Once created, click on the new database name, where you can view the database URL and Password.

 ### Cloudinary Static File hosting
 The static Files of the project are hosted in Cloudinary.
+In order to do this cloudinary had to be installed and a cloudinary account had to be opened.

 ### Heroku Deployment
 This project uses Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.